Davidson's Arnhemland Safaris, Mount Borradaile, Northern Territory © Tourism Australia

 Swim in clear pools serenaded by waterfalls, trek through ancient rock art galleries, and uncover Aboriginal cultural stories of the Northern Territory’s Top End, alongside one of the state’s most lauded and experienced guides.
 Among many other sites, Lords Kakadu and Arnhemland Safaris takes in Arnhem Land, gems within Kakadu including the lesser-known Koolpin Gorge, and indulgent retreats such as Bamurru Plains, Davidson’s Arnhemland Safaris’ eco lodge and the 100 per cent Aboriginal-owned and operated Cicada Lodge in Nitmiluk National Park.
 Lords also incorporates its own accommodation into trips with an exclusive ‘bush camp’ for 12 guests set within Kakadu.
 It’s furnished with comfortable beds and a fire pit for night-time meals and tale-telling.

 Uluru-based art collective Maruku Arts runs gallery spaces and outdoor painting workshops in one of Australia’s most iconic landscapes.
-Participate in a dot painting or punu-making workshop (punu is a woodcarving practice, involving decoration with lines created through a burn technique), during which you’ll discover a suite of art-making tools, learn a handful of words in the artist’s Aboriginal language and be invited to represent something of personal significance within your own artwork.
-Classes are run by established, knowledgeable and warm Aboriginal artists, with the aide of an interpreter.
-Alternatively, view the organisation’s impressive array of art and wooden sculpture in the nearby Maruku Arts Gallery.
-The organisation also performs ‘inma’ – meaning ceremonial dance and song.
+Participate in a dot-painting or punu-making workshop (punu is a woodcarving practice involving decoration with lines created through a burn technique), during which you’ll discover a suite of art-making tools, learn a handful of words in the artist’s Aboriginal language and be invited to represent something of personal significance within your own artwork.
+Classes are run by established, knowledgeable and warm Aboriginal artists, with the aid of an interpreter.
+Alternatively, view the organisation’s impressive array of art and wooden sculpture in the nearby Maruku Arts Gallery or join the Kuniya Walk, where you’ll gain insight into life at Uluru, hear the Kuniya Tjukurpa (stories) and see the Tjukuritja (stories set in stone) as well as explore three caves and learn about local bush foods with a local Anangu guide.
+On Maruku’s Bush Medicine Workshop, learn about the use and the production of traditional bush medicine.

 SEIT Outback Australia